+'''

-Grammar: recursing-file <quoted string>;
+Grammar: recursing-file <quoted_string>;

+Blocks: options

+'''

 Specifies the pathname of the file where the server dumps queries that are currently recursing via rndc recursing.

 This is the pathname of the file where the server dumps the queries that are currently recursing, when instructed to do so with rndc recursing.
 If not specified, the default is named.recursing.